This is how I spent Two Days in Walt Disney World!

 After Animal Kingdom was Epcot.
 One day I would love to properly explore Epcot, but today was not that day.
 We stopped to do: Test Track, Mission Space and Soarin.
 After the three rides we headed back to the car to go over to Magic Kingdom.

 Magic Kingdom is by far my favourite park, so this is the one I was most excited for.
 We started with the ride: Space Mountain.
-It got to around Dinner time, so we headed to Tony’s Town Square.
-The meal wasn’t great.
-I mean it was good, but I thought the quality would be a little higher.
-If that makes sense.
+It got to around Dinner time, so we headed to Tony’s Town Square for some dinner.

 We ended up going to the Princess Fairytale Hall.
 I know a lot of people would consider this a dream, but I was terrified.
 We met Rapunzel and Tiana, and it was probably one of the most awkward experiences of my life.